 The Company has evaluated subsequent events and transactions occurring through the date the financial statement were issued.
-There are no such events requiring potential adjustment to or disclosure in the unaudited condensed financial statements and the Company has concluded that all such events that would require recognition or disclosure have been recognized or disclosed.
+Based upon this review, there are no such events requiring potential adjustment to or disclosure in the unaudited condensed financial statements.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.